 1:00-2:15 PM Session 1: Rural Communities Now: Exploring the Current Landscape

-In this opening session, leading national experts and advocates will discuss what rural communities look like today, the challenges that they currently face, how the contemporary economic landscape/the new economy differs from those of the past, and how well our narratives regarding rural economic development fit the current landscape.
-The session will also include discussion of innovations that we’ve seen in rural economies that offer powerful examples for community development and revitalization.
+In this opening session, leading national experts and advocates went over what rural communities look like today, the challenges that they currently face, how the contemporary economic landscape/the new economy differs from those of the past, and how well our narratives regarding rural economic development fit the current landscape.
+The session also included a discussion of innovations that we’ve seen in rural economies that offer powerful examples for community development and revitalization.
 Moderated by Lindsey Haynes-Maslow, Associate Professor and Extension Specialist in the Department of Agricultural and Human Sciences at NC State University.

 2:30-3:30 PM Keynote Address with Dr. Mandy Cohen, EVP and CEO of Aledade Care Solutions and former Secretary of the North Carolina Department of Health and Human Services